BLANCO COUNTY CAT COALITION (BCCC)

 Please check back soon for more cat pictures and details.

 TO ADOPT OR PROVIDE FOSTER CARE FOR A CAT OR CATS: If you see one or more of these cats that you are possibly interested in adopting or fostering, or want to specify what you would like, please email BCCC at info@BlancoCountyCat.org.
-A meeting/visitation will be arranged with your and the caretaker of the cat or cats you are interested in so that you can meet the cat and decide whether to adopt or not.
-Delivery or pick up will be determined by you and the caretaker.
+You and the cat caretaker will arrange a meeting/visitation so that you can meet the cat and the caretaker can meet you.
+We encourage thorough screening, a home visit, and an adoption fee prior to adoption for the well being of the cat and to assure it a safe environment.
+All arrangments will be made between the adopter and the cat caretaker.
 All cats are returnable.
 If you decide you cannot keep the adopted cat, please contact the caretaker to make arrangements.
 A donation would be greatly appreciated to help offset our costs incurred in caring for these cats!!
 (See Donations)

 BARN CATS: These cats make ideal residents for stables or barns.
 Healthy, sterilized cats need barn homes!